INFO: task blocked for more than 120 seconds.

 ...probably followed by a call trace that mentions your filesystem, and probably io_schedule and sync_buffer.

-This message is not an error, it's telling you that the named process has not been scheduled on the CPU at all for 120 seconds, because it was in uninterruptable sleep state.
+This message is not an error, it's telling you that this process has not been scheduled on the CPU at all for 120 seconds, because it was in uninterruptable sleep state.
 (The code behind this message sits in hung_task.c and was added somewhere around 2.6.30.
 This is a kernel thread that detects tasks that stays in the D state for a while)

-Not being scheduled for that long typically signals resource starvation, usually IO, specifically disk.
+Not being scheduled for that long typically signals resource starvation, usually IO, often some disk API.
 Which means you usually don't want to silence that message, because you want to find out when and why this happened, and probably avoid it in the future.

 The stack trace can help diagnose what it was doing. (which is not so informative of the reason - the named program is often the victim of another one misbehaving, though it is sometimes the culprit)

 - the system is heavily swapping, apparently to the point of trashing, due to memory allocation issues

 - the underlying IO system is very slow for some reason